Yamaha YZF-R1: 2007–2008 (RN19)

 2007 Yamaha YZF-R1 used by Noriyuki Haga in the Superbike World Championship.

 An all-new YZF-R1 for the 2007 model year was announced on 8 October 2006.
 It had an all-new inline-four engine, going back to a more conventional four-valve-per-cylinder design rather than Yamaha's trademark five-valve Genesis layout.
 It also had the Yamaha Chip Control Intake (YCC-I) electronic variable-length intake funnel system, Yamaha Chip Control Throttle (YCC-T) fly-by-wire throttle system, slipper clutch, all-new aluminum Deltabox frame and swingarm, six-piston radial-mount front brake calipers with 310 mm discs, a wider radiator, and M1 styling on the new large ram-air intakes in the front fairing.
 There were no major changes for 2008.

-Power at the rear wheel was 156.7 hp @ 10,160 rpm.
+Power at the rear wheel was 156.7 hp at 10,160 rpm.
 Motorcycle Consumer News tests of the 2007 model year YZF-R1 yielded a 0 to 60 mph time of 2.94 seconds and 0 to 100 mph of 5.46 seconds, a ¼ mile time of 9.88 seconds at 145.50 mph.